How do I remove a computer motherboard?

 Open your machine

 First, you need to remove the side panel from the computer case.
 The side panel is usually held in place by several screws, or it may be held in place with a bracket or clamp of some kind.
 Remove the fasteners securing the side panel, and carefully pull it off.
-Once the panel has been removed, you should be able to see the inside of the computer, which look something like the image below.
+Once the panel is removed, you should be able to see the inside of the computer, which look something like the image below.

 With the side panel removed, lay your machine on its side.
 The motherboard is the large circuit board located on the bottom of the computer case, underneath the other hardware inside the case.